MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex00_Lab_Setup.md

 ## Task – Assign compliance roles

-In this task, you'll assign the Compliance Admin to the user you'll be using for these lab exercises.
+In this task, you'll assign the **Compliance Admin** to the user you'll be using for these lab exercises.

-1. Open **Microsoft Edge** and navigate to the Microsoft Purview portal, `https://purview.microsoft.com`.
+1. Open **Microsoft Edge** and navigate to the Microsoft 365 admin center, `https://admin.microsoft.com`.
 You'll need to login as a user that has **Global Administrator** rights.

-1. Select **Settings** from the left sidebar.

-1. On the left sidebar, expand **Roles and scopes** then select **Role groups**.
+1. Expand **Users** in the left sidebar, then select **Active users**.

-1. On the **Role groups for Microsoft Purview solutions** select **Compliance Administrator**.

-1. On the **Compliance Administrator** flyout panel on the right, select **Edit** to edit this role group.

-1. On the **Edit members of the role group** page, select **Choose users**.

-1. On the **Choose users** flyout panel on the right, select the checkbox to the left of the user you'll be performing the next lab exercises with, then select the **Select** button at the bottom of the page.

-1. Back on the **Edit members of the role group** page, select **Next**.

-1. On the **Review the role group and finish** page, review your changes and select **Save**.

-1. On the **You successfully updated the role group** select **Done**.
+1. Select or create a user to continue with these lab exercises.

+   If you choose to use an existing user, select a user with minimal rights for least access privilege.

+   1. If creating a new user, assign the user with a license that's appropriate for these lab exercises.
+The user must have an Microsoft 365 E5 license or compatible add-on for these exercises.
+Assign the user the **Compliance Administrator** role in the optional settings in the new user set up and finalize your new user creation.

+   1. If modifying the access of an existing user, select the user, then select **Manage roles**.
+Assign the user the **Compliance Administrator** role and save your changes.

-1. Sign out of the account with the Global Administrator rights by selecting their user icon in the top right, then selecting **Sign out**.
+1. Sign out of the account with the Global Administrator access by selecting their user icon in the top right, then select **Sign out**.

    Example:

    ![Screenshot showing the navigation path to sign out of the MOD Administrator account.](../Media/sign-out.png)

-You have successfully assigned a user the Compliance Administrator role, which is required to perform the different exercises of this lab.
+You have successfully assigned a user the **Compliance Administrator** role, which is required to perform the different exercises of this lab.

 ## Task – Explore the Microsoft Purview portal